 Short-term Care Quality

-In our last area, this facility also was awarded a first-rate short-term care grade, with a grade of A-.
-This rounded out a straight A report card.
-Our short-term care grades are based on the nursing home's quantity of highly-skilled highly skilled professionals.
-This means a broad scope of nursing services, ranging from registered nurses to physical and occupational therapists, not to mention other forms of therapy.
+The next area we looked at is short-term care.
+This nursing home was awarded a better than average nursing rating this year, with a B. Even though this was not as good as several of its other category grades, this is still one of our stronger grades for that area.
+In crafting these short-term care grades, we assess the nursing home's skilled nursing services, such as those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
+The objective is to create a barometer for comparing the rehabilitation services of various nursing homes.
 Fortunately, it appear that this facility has registered nurses on staff.
-Not every facility employs these skilled professionals.
-However, based on the data they provided, they do not appear to employ physical therapists.
-Lastly, we looked at the percentage of residents that were able to return home from this nursing home.
-We found that 4.9 percent of this nursing home's patients were able to return home.
+Not all nursing homes employs these skilled professionals.
+However, based on the data this nursing home provided, they do not appear to employ physical therapists.
+Lastly, we looked at the number of residents who who were able to eventually return home from this nursing home.
+We found that 4.9 percent of this nursing home's residents were able to return home.

 Rating Over Time